-When I was a teenager, I was a full-blown brat with attitude.
-Truth! (sorry mom)
+When I was a teenager, I was a brat. (sorry mom)

-In my 20's I mild-down a bit because I became a mom.
-Motherhood changed me, but technically I was still in my 20's, so dumb choices were still a part of my agenda.
+In my 20's my tone was a bit milder.
+I became a mom and motherhood completely changed me.
+But technically, I was still in my 20's, and dumb choices were still a part of my 20-year old agenda.

 And so, here I am...